Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: EEG analysis

 \subsection{Binary Classification}

-To evaluate whether the RVGP reconstruction contained relevant information about cognitive function, we tested whether healthy controls and Alzheimer’s disease patients could be accurately classified from the ratio of source to sinks and the ratio of clockwise to anti-clockwise spirals.
-We tested the classification accuracy using 3 seed brain regions and compared the accuracy from each reconstructed approach (RVGP, spline, linear interpolation) against the high-density reference EEG.
-For binary classification, we used a linear support vector machine and computed the classification accuracy and ROC curves for each approach separately using 10-fold cross-validation.
-We trained two one-vs-all classifiers to binarily categorize samples pooled from all 3 brain regions and across subjects into each class (AD or healthy controls).
-For each fold of training, we fit the posterior distribution of the scores to 90\% of the data and used this to determine the probability of each sample belonging to each class in the test set (10\%).
+To evaluate whether the RVGP reconstruction contained relevant information about cognitive function, we tested whether healthy controls and Alzheimer’s disease patients could be accurately classified by the ratio of source to sinks and the ratio of clockwise to anti-clockwise spirals.
+We tested the classification accuracy using three seed brain regions and compared the accuracy from each reconstructed approach (RVGP, spline, linear interpolation) against the high-density reference EEG.
+For binary classification, we used a linear support vector machine and computed the accuracy and ROC curves for each approach separately using 10-fold cross-validation.
+We trained two one-vs-all classifiers to categorise pooled samples from all 3 brain regions and across subjects into each class (AD or healthy controls).
+For each training epoch, we fit the posterior distribution of the scores to 90\% of the data and used this to determine the probability of each sample belonging to each class in the test set (10\%).
 To handle class imbalance, we repeated the classification 500 times, with each iteration trained on a random subset of 100 AD and 100 healthy control samples.
 The AUC and ROC reported in the results were calculated from the distribution estimated over 500 iterations.